bitwarden/help/_articles/account/setup-two-step-login-yubikey.md

    Repeat this process for each YubiKey you wish to add to your account.
 You can add up to five YubiKeys to your account.
    {% image two-step/yubikey/config.png %}
-5. If you are using a YubiKey that has NFC capabilities (YubiKey NEO), check the **One of my keys supports NFC** checkbox.
+5. If you are using a YubiKey that has NFC capabilities (YubiKey NEO or YubiKey 5 NFC), check the **One of my keys supports NFC** checkbox.
 This option enables the use of your YubiKey on Android and iOS devices that support NFC.
 6. Click the **Enable** button.
 A green alert will appear at the top stating that two-step login has been enabled.
 7. Click the **Close** button and confirm that the **YubiKey OTP Security Key** option now shows as **Enabled**.
    {% image two-step/yubikey/enabled.png %}